Thydekar/Tab-Cloaking-Bookmarklets-Reupload/README.md

 # Tab-Cloaking-Bookmarklets
 Bookmarklets to cloak your tab to look like almost anything

-This is an update version of my previous repository for tab cloaking.
+This is an updated version of my previous repository for tab cloaking.

 Here are the instructions